 Although it isn’t even August, it’s time to start thinking about the kids going back to school.

-Most schools in the area begin classes the week of Aug.
+Most begin classes the week of Aug.
 15, so it isn’t just coincidence that almost every store in O’Fallon is having some sort of “Back to School” sale.
 Whether your child is going to preschool or high school, this time of year is inevitably expensive.

 Crayons, pencils, paper, notebooks and glue.
 Those are just some of the supplies most kids need.
 There are also new clothes and shoes to purchase.